Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Streamline scheduling: Automate interview coordination to cut delays.

-• Standardize interviews: Use structured templates to reduce rounds without sacrificing quality.
+• Standardize interviews: Use structured templates to reduce the number of rounds without sacrificing quality.

 • Maximize referrals: Employee referrals typically reduce CPH by ~$1,000 compared to other channels.